sueddeutsche/gha-npm-safe-install-from-private-repo/README.md

 ## Motivation
 Installing packages the intuitive way may hold the inherent risk of exposing the NPM-Token to malicious packages.
-Therefore this actions ensures that precationairy steps are taken to prevent this from happening while providing the normal ease of use.
+Therefore this actions ensures that precautionairy steps are taken to prevent this from happening while providing the normal ease of use for the developer.

 https://github.com/actions/setup-node/blob/main/docs/advanced-usage.md#publish-to-npmjs-and-gpr-with-npm